Vaziria/tonnage/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of Swamp.
+This directory contains data-driven tests for various aspects of Tonnage.

 License
 --------